 The loss reserves assumed by Maiden Insurance from Motors represents the estimate of the unpaid losses to be paid on all of the reinsurance contracts produced by GMAC RE from 1983 until October 31, 2008.
 This amount includes both case reserves and reserves for losses incurred but not reported (IBNR reserves).
 Case reserves are established for losses that have been reported to us, and not yet paid.
 Our claims department evaluates all significant losses reported to us and if appropriate will include a provision for additional case reserves if we feel the ceding company's estimate of the claim is not adequate.
 IBNR reserves represent the estimated cost of losses that have occurred but have not been reported to us and include a provision for additional development on case reserves.
 Case reserves are established by the Company based on information from the ceding company, reinsurance intermediaries, and when appropriate, consultations with independent legal counsel.
 The IBNR reserves are established by management based on reported losses and loss expenses and actuarially determined estimates of ultimate losses and loss expenses.
 Since the entire related infrastructure of GMAC RE, including the actuarial and claims procedures and personnel were acquired by us, the methodology for establishing the estimates for losses and loss expense have been consistently applied.
-While we believe that we have made a reasonable estimate of loss and loss expense reserves, the ultimate loss expense reserves, the ultimate loss expense reserves are loss expense.
+While we believe that we have made a reasonable estimate of loss and loss expense reserves, the ultimate loss experience may be higher or lower than the total reserves recorded by the Company.